Sound Class 8

 1. Plantation of Trees: Planting trees along roadsides and in urban areas acts as a natural barrier that absorbs and reduces sound, helping to create quieter surroundings.

-2. Soundproofing Systems: Industries and noisy facilities can use soundproofing techniques to minimize the transmission of noise to the surrounding areas.
+2. Soundproofing Systems: Industries and noisy facilities can use soundproofing techniques to minimise the transmission of noise to the surrounding areas.

 3. Volume Control: Setting limits on the volume of loudspeakers, music systems, and public announcements can prevent excessive noise in public spaces.

-4. Vehicle Noise Reduction: Encouraging the use of quieter vehicle engines, minimizing horn usage, and enforcing regulations on vehicle noise can help reduce noise pollution from transportation.
+4. Vehicle Noise Reduction: Encouraging the use of quieter vehicle engines, minimising horn usage, and enforcing regulations on vehicle noise can help reduce noise pollution from transportation.

 5. Urban Planning: Designing cities with noise-reducing features such as green spaces, buffer zones, and acoustic barriers can mitigate noise pollution.